-- 1. Everyone has the right to marry and have a family. - 2.
-Marriage and family enjoy special protection of the state. - 3.
+- 2. Marriage and family enjoy special protection of the state. - 3.
 Marriage and divorce are regulated by law.

 - 1. Children, the young, pregnant women and new mothers have the right to special protection by the state. - 2.
-Children born out of wedlock have rights equal to those born within marriage. - 3.
-Every child has the right to be protected from violence, ill treatment, exploitation and from performing any work, especially under the minimum age for child labor, which could damage his health and morals or endanger his life or normal development.
+Children born out of wedlock have rights equal to those born within marriage. - Every child has the right to be protected from violence, ill treatment, exploitation and from performing any work, especially under the minimum age for child labor, which could damage his health and morals or endanger his life or normal development. - Limits in the employment of children